Anomalous Left Coronary Artery from the Pulmonary ArterySymptoms, Doctors, Treatments, Advances & More

 Department Of Cardiac Surgery

-Sitaram Emani is a General Surgeon in Boston, Massachusetts.
+Sitaram Emani is a General Surgeon practicing medicine in Boston, Massachusetts.
 Dr. Emani is rated as an Elite provider by MediFind in the treatment of Anomalous Left Coronary Artery from the Pulmonary Artery.
-His top areas of expertise are Partial Atrioventricular Canal, Endocardial Fibroelastosis, Ventricular Septal Defects, Heart Transplant, and Lung Transplant.
+He is also highly rated in 33 other conditions, according to our data.
+His clinical expertise encompasses Partial Atrioventricular Canal, Ventricular Septal Defects, Endocardial Fibroelastosis, Heart Transplant, and Lung Transplant.

 Without treatment, most babies do not survive their first year.
 Children who do survive without treatment may have serious heart problems.
 Babies with this problem who aren't treated could die suddenly during the following years.